-The Prevention of Cruelty to Animals Regulations 2008 set out when and how electronic collars can be used, sold, hired or supplied for use on animals in Victoria.
+The Prevention of Cruelty to Animals Regulations 2019 set out when and how electronic collars used on animals in Victoria can be:

 Electronic collars can only be used on:

 - dogs (for the purposes of remote training, anti-bark training or confinement)

 - cattle, sheep, goats, pigs, camels, alpacas and llamas but solely for research purposes

 They cannot be used on any other species.